 We are happy to announce two new enhancements for users who use Event Registry through the web interface.
 If you’re in a rush, here is a summary:

-- Keyword search on the web interface now supports phrase search.
+- The keyword search on the web interface now supports phrase search.
 Use it by putting the phrase in double quotation marks, i.e. “cyber attack”.

 - Keyword search now additionally supports Boolean OR operator.
 Use it when you want to find content that mentions any of the two or more specified words/phrases.
 To use it, specify capital OR between the words.